werner-scholtz/kalender/README.md

 2. **MultiDayView** - this constructor will build a MultiDayView.

 3. **MonthView** - this constructor will build a MonthView and does not need the multiDayTileBuilder.

+4. **ScheduleView** - this constructor will build a ScheduleView and does not need the multiDayTileBuilder.

 ### View Configuration
 The CalendarView takes a ViewConfiguration object.